 Runyon Canyon Hike

 This is one of the most popular hikes in LA but for good reason.
 The 2-mile loop isn’t too hard but promises great people watching and spectacular views of the Hollywood sign, The Getty, and downtown LA.

 Bike Ride from Venice to Santa Monica

 After brunch in Venice, rent a couple bikes from one of the many vendors along the beach and head north to Santa Monica Pier.
-Its a beautiful ride and one of my favorite ways to explore the Venice boardwalk.
+It’s a beautiful ride and one of my favorite ways to explore the Venice boardwalk.

-What are your favorite spots in Los Angeles?
+I’d love to know – what are your favorite spots in Los Angeles?

 - 15 Best Things To Do in Paris in Spring.